Nucleomics-VIB/nanopore-tools_wiki/GridION_yeast_cDNA-seq.md

 This transcriptome experiment was run on a single GridION flow-cell and the GridION X5 device in order to produce sufficient amounts of data for a comprehensive analysis of gene expression from our yeast sample.

+**Note** the flow-cell had already been used for a separate experiment, this explains why we start with a number of inactive pores as seen from the report below).

 ## GridION run & QC

 The flow-cell was run and basecalled using the rapid Guppy mode due to an issue with the hac mode in real-time basecalling The run was terminated after ~42h as it did not produce significant data anymore and the final [run-QC report](https://github.com/Nucleomics-VIB/nanopore-tools_wiki/raw/master/GridION_yeast_cDNA-seq/ONT_Run-report.pdf) is attached and shows a good overall quality and decent quantity in specs with a succesful cDNA sequencing run.

-**Note** that this run was done using a flow-cell already used for a separate experiment, this explains why we start with a number of inactive pores as seen from the report).

 The ONT Data-QC pipeline (derived from: https://github.com/nanoporetech/ont_tutorial_basicqc) was applied to the obtained *sequencing_summary.txt*, leading to the following **<a href="http://htmlpreview.github.com/?https://github.com/Nucleomics-VIB/nanopore-tools_wiki/blob/master/GridION_yeast_cDNA-seq/Nanopore_SumStatQC_rapid.html" target="_blank">rapid_report</a>**